Internet use and digital skills survey

 How are the participants selected?

-The survey sample is drawn at random from the population register.
+The survey sample is drawn at random from the in-house statistical population register.
 The survey population consists of 16–74-year-old permanent residents of Estonia and members of their household.
 The name and address of the person interviewed is known only to the interviewer and interviewers supervisor.
 The data collected are used in an aggregated form, no individual data are examined.
 Statistics Estonia ensures the protection of all respondents' data in accordance with the Official Statistics Act and the Personal Data Protection Act.

 Participation in the survey is voluntary and in completing it, people are expected to show a sense of civic duty: the state must help its citizens and citizens must help the state.
 Each person's circumstances and life journey are unique.
 Therefore, no one else can replace a person in the survey.
 A person has the right to refuse to participate in the survey, but in this case, a piece of the whole picture is lost.
 Participation in the survey is necessary so that the state can rely on truthful and reliable information when making decisions that affect us all.